wookdev/munged-org/rofl/virutal-horoscope.md

 Second Coming.
 Your underhanded schemes are about to fall apart.
 A Capricorn native plays a big part.
 Things heat up near the end of October, when Neptune transits your natal Saturn, sealing your eternal doom.
 Sell all your possessions in the second week of October.
-You won't be needing them again.</p>
+You won't be needing them again.

 **SAGITTARIUS** (Nov 23-Dec 21):

 Uh-oh.
 Somebody
 found out where that last arrow landed.
 Expect a visit from Oliver Stone.
 And beware of the Great Green Dragon.
-A last-minute reprieve comes from a Piscean, possibly the one you drowned last month. </p>
+A last-minute reprieve comes from a Piscean, possibly the one you drowned last month.

 **CAPRICORN** (Dec 22-Jan 20):